tuk-tuk-team/tuk-tuk/README.md

 ## Target Audience
 Our target audience is students but anyone can use the service.
 We want to create a very convenient solution for everyone, so it would be a lot easier to find roommates.

-## Main Functionality
+## User Stories
-- User can register.
-Every user has their own profile filled with detailed information about himself (including name, working schedule, age, sex, desired district, personal qualities, preferences about roommates, price range, life goals etc.).
+- User can register, login, have access to his profile and edit it (including name, working schedule, age, sex, desired district, personal qualities, preferences about roommates, price range, life goals etc.).
 - User can make posts.
 There are two kinds of posts:
-  - group gathering with intention to find and share a flat later on;
+  - group gathering with intention to find and share a flat later on (info about himself, desired location etc.);
-  - searching for a roommate to join existing group which rents a particular flat.
+  - searching for a roommate to join existing group which rents a particular flat (user can add own photos of flat or add a third-party link to original ad);
-- Communication via external links to Telegram, Viber etc.
-- Embedded chat may be added later on.
+- User can communicate with other user (Telegram, Viber etc. or embedded chat).

 ## Technologies
 ### Front-end: